35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Despite these well-attested virtues the number of houses required in the regeneration is now 19.7% of total dwellings (by habitable rooms), according to t[he Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf), not the 23% given in the AAAP 2010.
 This would amount to about 14 three-bed houses, but the Strategy candidly states *'As shown in Figure 5 Development Stage 2A does not provide any ‘Houses’*.

 ![](img/fig_5_housing_delivery_strategy_23ap2603.png "Housing Delivery Stategy showing showing zero houses on Plot 18")

+### Maisonettes, Duplexes and bigger family homes all go missing...

 The same Housing Strategy report also reveals that Plot 18 does not have enough 'Houses' and Duplexes/Maisonettes and Two Bedroom Fourperson homes.
 These are all larger dwelling types, used for family housing (DEFINITION OF HOUSE?
 3+ BEDROOMS - more detail).
 MORE DETAIL